“Almost anyone can be somewhat fast on a bike, but few learn to be elegant, graceful cyclists.”

 In a club ride you are part of a group.
 Each member contributes to the wellbeing and functioning of the group as a whole.
 Safety is a primary concern for us, and by choosing to participate in a club ride, you agree to abide by our norms and practices.

 RULES OF THE RIDE

 Ride single file is the norm, two up the exception.
 “Share the Road” is a two-way street; act with respect and courtesy to all others on the road.

 Helmets, ID, and medical and emergency contact information are mandatory on all WCC rides.

-Use of earbuds, headphones or cell phones while riding is not permitted on WCC rides.
+Wearing earbuds or headphones or using cell phones while riding are not permitted on WCC rides.